WakiMak/trentent.github.io-forked/_posts/2014-10-03-group-policy-preferences-scheduled-task-fails-to-apply.md

   </div>

   <div>
-    This doesn't tell us a whole lot of information. Â What is the unexpected node?
+    This doesn't tell us a whole lot of information.
+What is the unexpected node?
 Looking again at the XML file it looked like so:
   </div>

   <div>